The perfect introduction to getting your head around the extraordinary life on earth, and where to go to find it.

 Best time to see tigers in Bandhavgarh

-No matter what time of year you choose, it is worth remembering that it's always the tiger who calls the shots about making an appearance.
+It's worth remembering that it's always the tiger who calls the shots in the forest.

-Beautiful landscapes, a growing population of tigers and the atmospheric Ranthambore Fort presiding over all make Ranthambore National Park a must-visit for wildlife lovers.
+Come for beautiful landscapes, a growing population of tigers and the atmospheric Ranthambore Fort presiding over the park.